danpalmer101/hazelcast-viewer/README.md

 ## Configuration

-The default address for the Hazelcast instance to view is `localhost:5701`, this can be updated in:
+The default address for the Hazelcast instance to view is `localhost:5701`, this can be updated by:

-* The `application.yml` file (`hazelcast.server.addresses` property)
+* Updating the `application.yml` file (`hazelcast.server.addresses` property)
-* By providing a `hazelcast.server.addresses` argument to the Spring Boot application when executing it
+* Providing a `hazelcast.server.addresses` argument to the Spring Boot application when executing it

 These properties support a comma separated list of addresses where a cluster of Hazelcast instances are running and you want to fall back to another node of one is not available.